 However, in this case, our product does have tags but they haven’t been

 loaded/preloaded.
-We can remedy that easily by tweaking our edit
+We can remedy that easily by tweaking our edit action to the

 following: